udacity/artificial-intelligence/Projects/1_Sudoku/README.md

     `(aind)$ python -m unittest -v`

+3. Copy your code from the classroom for the search and basic strategies, then add the diagonal units at the top of the solutions.py file and complete the `naked_twins()` function.
+Pseudocode for the `naked_twins()` function is available [here](https://github.com/udacity/artificial-intelligence/blob/master/Projects/1_Sudoku/solution.py).

-3. Once you pass all the test cases in the local test suite, you can submit the project to run more comprehensive tests with the remote test suite:
+4. Run the test suite again to check your progress.
+Once you pass all the test cases in the local test suite, you can submit the project to run more comprehensive tests with the remote test suite:

     `(aind)$ udacity submit`

-4. You can run the code with visualization (see the last section of the readme for more information)
+5. You can run the code with visualization (see the last section of the readme for more information)

     `(aind)$ python solution.py`